Guild of One-Name Studies

 Although now widely spread across the UK, the highest density of Skyrm(e)s remain in Herefordshire and Worcestershire, followed by Pembrokeshire, Lancashire and Glamorgan.
 As part of this one-name study more detailed distribution tables will be provided from analysis of the data.
 Because the name is often mis-transcribed by the main Ancestry and (possibly) profiler websites, the numbers given for frequency above may not be too accurate.

-As of September 2016 the master database had over 1,700 individuals whose birth name was Skyrme or one of its variants.
+As of mid-2020 the master database had nearly 2,000 individuals whose birth name was Skyrme or one of its variants.
 Sources of information include registration records, parish registers, censuses (UK, USA), electoral rolls, cemetery records, newspaper articles, military records, probate indexes etc. The master database is held in Family Historian which also shows family linkages and has links to various media.
 Approximately 2-3% of the individuals may be duplicates.

 The website for this study is at: